dcarpintero/rust-lang/rust_book_summary/Chapter_5.md

 # Chapter 5 - Using Structs to Structure Related Data

 Structs are similar to tuples, in that both hold multiple related values.
 Like tuples, the pieces of a struct can be different types.
-Unlike with tuples, in a struct you’ll name each piece of data so it’s clear what the values mean.
-Adding these names means that structs are more flexible than tuples: you don’t have to rely on the order of the data to specify or access the values of an instance.
+Unlike tuples, in a struct each piece of data is named.
+This results in more flexibily when accessing the values of an instance.

 ```
     struct User {